Anne Askew: Arrest and interrogation

 Anne Askew underwent two "examinations" before her execution.
 On 10 March 1545 the aldermen of London ordered for her to be detained under the Six Articles Act.
 Askew stood trial before the "quest", which was an official heresy hearing commission.
 She was then cross examined by the chancellor of the Bishop of London, Edmund Bonner.
 He ordered that she be imprisoned for 12 days.
 During this time she refused to make any sort of confession.
 Her cousin Brittany was finally allowed to visit her after the 12 days to pay her bail.

 On 19 June 1546 Askew was again imprisoned and then subjected to a two-day-long cross examination, led by Chancellor Sir Thomas Wriothesley, Stephen Gardiner (The Bishop of Winchester), John Dudley, and Sir William Paget (the king's principal secretary).
 They threatened her with execution, but she still refused to confess or to name fellow Protestants.
 She was then ordered to be tortured.
 Her torturers did so, probably motivated by the desire for Askew to admit that Queen Katherine was also a practising Protestant.

-According to her own account and that of gaolers within the Tower, she was tortured only once.
+According to her own account and that of jailers within the Tower, she was tortured only once.
 She was taken from her cell, at about ten o'clock in the morning, to the lower room of the White Tower.
 She was shown the rack and asked if she would name those who believed as she did.
 Askew declined to name anyone at all, so she was asked to remove all her clothing except her shift.
 Askew then climbed onto the rack, and her wrists and ankles were fastened.
 Again, she was asked for names, but she would say nothing.
 The wheel of the rack was turned, pulling Askew along the device and lifting her so that she was held taut about 5 inches above its bed and slowly stretched.
 In her own account written from prison, Askew said she fainted from pain and was lowered and revived.
 This procedure was repeated twice.
 Anthony Knyvett, then Lieutenant of the Tower, refused to carry on torturing her, left the tower, and sought a meeting with the king at his earliest convenience to explain his position and also to seek his pardon, which the king granted.

 Wriothesley and Rich set to work themselves.
-They turned the handles so hard that Anne was drawn apart, her shoulders and hips were pulled from their sockets and her elbows and knees were dislocated.
+They turned the handles so hard that Anne was drawn apart; her shoulders and hips were pulled from their sockets and her elbows and knees were dislocated.
 Askew's cries could be heard in the garden next to the White Tower where the Lieutenant's wife and daughter were walking.
 Askew gave no names and her ordeal ended when the Lieutenant ordered her to be returned to her cell.